openbroadcaster/openbroadcaster.github.io/troubleshooting.md

    (connect "openbroadcasterout:out_audiosink_2" "system:playback_2")
 ~~~~

-## Video
+## Video Settings

-Select video system in drop down menu in >Video>Sources.
-Restart service.
+Select video system in drop down menu in `>Sources>Video`  Restart OBPlayer dashboard.
 When the new video system is enabled, it will automatically detect the video capabilities of the onboard detected video processing.

 ## Reimaging the Player/Server
+{:.no_toc}

 To restore the original factory configuration, obtain the disk image for your supported Player/Server from your [OpenBroadcaster Downloads] (https://openbroadcaster.com/store) Contact us for access.